develcooking/Reelix/README.md

 # Roadmap To 1.0
 - [ ] Feature parity with Neelix
 - [ ] Config needs to be configurable from the GUI
-- [ ] Build binaries for Windows, macOS, and Linux via GitLab pipelines
+- [ ] Build binaries for Windows, macOS, and Linux via Github actions

 # Things to add